-Jean, graduated cum laude from Emperor's College of Oriental Medicine .
-He is currently furthering his education by studying the root text of Chinese medicine, The Yellow Emperor's Inner Classic (Huangdii Neijing 黃帝內經) In Fall of 2022, Jean completed the Xinglin Institute's "Neijing Nature-Based Theoretical and Clinical Foundations Level 1" including the 1st 10 day clinical retreat.
+Jean, graduated cum laude from Emperor's College of Oriental Medicine. .
+He has continued to enrich his Chinese Medical studies by reading the root text of Chinese medicine, The Yellow Emperor's Inner Classic (Huangdii Neijing 黃帝內經) on a daily basis.
+In Fall of 2022, Jean completed the Xinglin Institute's "Neijing Nature-Based Theoretical and Clinical Foundations Level 1" including a 10 day clinical retreat.
 He continues to study a Classical Chinese Medical needling approach rooted in the Ling Shu Jing (靈樞經) text.
 In September of 2023, he completed a 10 day hands-on dissection workshop with renowned Anatomist "Somanaut" Gil Hedley.
-Jean, considers it a privilege to help patients along their path to healing.
+Jean, considers it a privilege to help his patients along their path to healing and happiness.

 Chinese Medical Treatments